Mortgage Compliance Checks Explained

 What are mortgage compliance checks?

 Compliance checks ensure that loans and processes meet federal and state regulations.
-Lenders verify that disclosures (Loan Estimate, Closing Disclosure) are provided on time, that fees are within tolerance, and that the loan meets ability-to-repay and other rules.
-These checks protect borrowers and reduce lender risk.
+Lenders verify that disclosures (Loan Estimate, Closing Disclosure) are provided on time under TRID, that fees are within tolerance, and that the loan meets ability-to-repay and other rules.
+These checks protect borrowers and support accurate disclosure of your loan amount, interest rate, and closing costs.

 What is TRID?